obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Optimize plugin load time.md

-In [Obsidian v1.7.1](https://obsidian.md/changelog/2024-08-27-desktop-v1.7.1/), we added the "Debug startup time" view.
-This view indicates how long it takes for the app to launch.
+---
+aliases:
+  - Plugins/Guides/Optimizing+plugin+load+time
+permalink: plugins/guides/load-time
+---
 Plugins play an important role in app load time.
 To ensure that Obsidian behaves correctly, Obsidian loads all plugins before the user can interact with the app.

+You can test the startup time of Obsidian by going to **Settings** → **General** → **Advanced**. and select the stopwatch icon to debug startup time.
+This view indicates how long it takes for the app to launch.

 ### How do I improve my plugin's load time?